TO FORMAT AND READ E-MAIL RESULTS:

 These instructions will help you to format Scoresheet results if they do not "line up" when you open them.
 This information should aid with any printing/viewing problems you may have.

 Remember, each Scoresheet league has its own webpage, and everything (including game scoresheets) that is included in the weekly e-mailed report is also on your league webpage.
-To find your league's webpage, visit one of our lists of all leagues (Baseball, Football, or Hockey) and then click on your league's name/link.
+To find your league's webpage, visit one of our lists of all leagues (Baseball or Football) and then click on your league's name/link.

 Scoresheet results are set up to print on a laser printer, using a small fixed width font, a rather small type size, and lines 107 characters long.
 You may have to adjust formatting to have your reports print out as they are intended.